Zohran Mamdani is sworn in as mayor of New York City

 Mamdani was sworn just after midnight during a private ceremony alongside his wife, artist Rama Duwaji.
 His parents, filmmaker Mira Nair and Mahmood Mamdani, a professor at Columbia University, were also in attendance.

+It’s a choice steeped in meaning for Mamdani and the hundreds of thousands of Muslims who call New York City home.
+It’s the first time a Quran has been used in a mayoral inauguration.

+In addition to the NYPL’s book, Mamdani also used a Quran that belonged to his grandfather during the midnight ceremony, according to his transition team.

-New York State Attorney General Letitia James, who Mamdani has described as a “political inspiration,” administered the oath of office.
+New York State Attorney General Letitia James, who Mamdani has described as a “political inspiration,” administered the oath of office as Mamdani placed his left hand on the two books.

 The setting was symbolic.
 Mamdani was sworn in on the platform of the old City Hall subway station underneath City Hall Park in Manhattan – an architectural marvel where tiled, arched ceilings, colored glass skylights and brass chandeliers have laid dormant since the station was shuttered in 1945.